 Yes.
 CDCR reports that some inmates and employees started receiving the vaccine in late December 2020.
 These vaccinations are supplied through the California Department of Public Health (CDPH).
 As of late January 2021, more than 30,000 individuals have received first-round vaccines statewide (Staff: 22,234; Patients: 8,782).
 CDCR intends to offer COVID-19 vaccinations to all CDCR employees and incarcerated individuals.
 Updates about distribution of the vaccine are available on the CDCR Covid-19 preparedness page.
-Frequently asked questions about the vaccine for residents of correctional facilities is available here.
+A list of frequently asked questions about the vaccines for residents of correctional facilities is available here.

 Can my incarcerated family member or friend reach FDAP?

 Yes.
 While our physical office is closed, we continue to work remotely and can be contacted by phone at (415) 495-3119.
 We can accept collect calls from inmates.
 The main number is answered by a live receptionist who can forward calls to any staff member, even if they are working remotely.

 Is there a chance my loved one will be released from jail or prison early?

 Maybe.
 Some counties, including Alameda and San Francisco, have ordered the early release of some non-violent offenders.
 The California Supreme Court has also issued an emergency relief advisory that could result in the release of some individuals.
 The Court is urging superior courts to:

 - Lower bail amounts significantly for the duration of the coronavirus emergency, including lowering the bail amount to $0 for many lower level offenses.